michaelapfelbeck/hype-ai/README.md

 ## Phase 2 - Conquest

-In this phase you've gone public as a company.
-Your building the AI infrastructure that powers the new world you're creating.
-While simultaneously foisting unempoyment on the masses and engaging in corporate manouvering to take out competing firms.
+In this phase youcompany just went public as a company.
+Your building the AI infrastructure that powers the 'AGI' dominated world you're creating.
+Your original crypto scheme is back in the form of anthro-coin: the proof of humanity token you're foisting on an unwilling public.

-Gameplay wise you're building cororate offices and datacenters to exand your office.
-While also building hype around your projects.
+Build your datacenters, take over industry, dominate the humans.

 ## Phase 3 - Bunker